Farama-Foundation/PettingZoo/docs/classic/chess.md

 #### Observation Space

-The observation is a dictionary which contains an `'obs'` element which is the usual RL observation described below, and an  `'action_mask'` which holds the legal moves.
+The observation is a dictionary which contains an `'obs'` element which is the usual RL observation described below, and an  `'action_mask'` which holds the legal moves, described in the Legal Actions Mask section.

 Like AlphaZero, the observation space is an 8x8 image representing the board.
 It has 20 channels representing: